ParsaAlizadeh/universal-parser-tool/README.md

 ## Install

-Make sure that python3 is installed on your system and it is on your PATH.
+Simple and straight.
+Make sure you have Python3 and pip.
+Then install using this command.

+`pip install universial-parser-tool`

 This script need selenium to run.
 Below link has explained how to install selenium for python.
 Firefox is the default driver for this code, so install Firefox and it's driver as in link below.